-What does dreaming about Seeing your body while you are asleep mean?
+Seeing your body while you are asleep Dream Meaning (What This Dream May Be Revealing)

 This dream often carries something deeper beneath the surface, something emotional, symbolic, or quietly unfolding in your waking life.